 Also, with a nice mix of college students, safety from crime, and decent walkability, the Hyde Park North neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.0% of the neighborhoods in IL.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-American households most often have a car, and regularly they have two or three.
-But households in the Hyde Park North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Hyde Park North neighborhood have a highly unusual car ownership.
 47.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.6% of U.S. neighborhoods.

 Furthermore, the Hyde Park North neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 89.7% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.